-There are some specific business models where achieving consistent brand visibility is not that easy.
+There are some specific business models where achieving consistent brand visibility is difficult.

 Depending on your service business ideas, you can choose to either buy into an existing franchise branch or launch a new one.

-In the first case, you have a store that is ready for business, and that already has a base of loyal customers, so focus on creating content and offers that retain them.
+In the first case, you have a store that is ready for business and already has a base of loyal customers, so focus on creating content and offers that retain them.

 In the latter case, you will need to invest heavily in PR, social media marketing, and paid ads to increase brand exposure and attract new customers.

-Most importantly, you will need to stick to the franchise's brand guidelines that will help you align your local marketing goals with a franchisor's brand.
+Most importantly, you must stick to the franchise’s brand guidelines to help you align your local marketing goals with a franchisor’s brand.

 2 – Referral Programs